b-lukaszuk/golang_luzne_zadanka/book3/ch21/README.md

 # Lesson 21.
 A Little Structure.

+## Task 1

+In line with the listings from this chapter write a program that displays the JSON endocing of the three rover landing sites.

 ## Caution note

 **The content of this folder may be incorrect, erroneous and/or harmful.
 Use it at Your own risk.**